-Tiny Tim has a disability, which makes him very weak.
+Tiny Tim has a disability, which makes him very sick and weak.
+He uses a crutch to help him walk.
 In this time in history, people with disabilities were often called "cripples" and you will hear that word used to describe Tiny Tim.
-Today the word "cripple" is a negative word to use for a disability.
-This character is played by an adult pretending to be a child.